HieuFromWaterloo/starter-academic/content/authors/admin/_index.md

 My name is Hieu (pronounced as Hugh).
 I am from a beautiful country in South East Asia - Viet Nam.
 Currently, I work as an Data Scientist at Royal Bank of Canada, Data & Analytics (DNA) Group.
 My work and research focuses primarily on solving business problems using Natural Language Processing (NLP).
 I still have a lot to learn, improve and master.

-Over the past few years, I have worked on problems ranging from cybersecurity, fraud detection in financial transactions, multi-label text classification to equity/debt deals detection in north american capital markets.
+Over the past few years, I have built high performance machine learning models to solve problems ranging from cybersecurity, fraud detection in financial transactions, multi-label text classification to equity/debt deals detection in north american capital markets.
+Further more, courses taken during the last 2 semesters of my undergrad study were master level courses.

 I really enjoy solving problems using math, learning new things through reading books/online courses, travelling, playing sports (soccer, basketball, pool, chess).